 St. Elizabeth Catholic Charities is the result of a merger between two social service agencies in 2004.
 Catholic Charities originally formed in 1980 and St. Elizabeth’s originated in 1989.
 St. Elizabeth Catholic Charities is a Catholic Charities agency of the Archdiocese of Indianapolis and an affiliate of Catholic Charities USA, the largest private provider of human services in the United States.

-We are proud to say that we serve all clients without regard for race, religion, gender, nationality, or ability to pay.
+We are proud to say that we serve all clients without regard for race, religion, gender, or nationality.

 Pregnancy Plus-Line, a pro-life, crisis pregnancy program which was founded in 1973, requested Catholic Charities assume responsibility for the program in 1988.
 In 1998, the program was moved to St. Elizabeth’s so all crisis pregnancy programs had one point of contact.

-During 1997, in response to the urging of several child advocate groups, Catholic Charities initiated Supervised Visitation Services as a parental visitation alternative when the Courts have restricted visitation privileges to a supervised status.
+In response to the urging of several child advocate groups, Catholic Charities initiated Supervised Visitation Services in 1997.
+Supervised Visitation Services served as a parental visitation alternative when the Courts have restricted visitation privileges to a supervised status.
 Under this program, supervisors are trained and contracted as needed for supervision of the parent/child visitation.